(All fields required)

 Parenting a child who has attention deficit hyperactivity disorder (ADHD) presents most parents with many challenges.
 Research has shown that teaching parents about ADHD and how to appropriately use behavioral management principles can be an effective component in the successful management of their child’s ADHD, either in combination with medication management or alone.
 Such training can help:

-Our program teaches parents skills targeting specific problems common to most children who have ADHD.
+Our parent group programs teach parents skills targeting specific problems common to most children who have ADHD.
 Moreover, parents learn how to be advocates for their child.
-The goal of our program is to empower parents to manage their child’s ADHD more effectively and to help their child succeed.
+The goal of our programs are to empower parents to manage their child’s ADHD more effectively and to help their child succeed.

 Because the skills taught in each week’s session build upon the information presented in previous sessions, it is important that parents understand that they must commit to attending all eight sessions, with no absences, to maximize the benefits they and their children obtain from this group program.

 Because ADHD is being identified in children at younger ages, we have developed a version of our parent group specifically to meet the needs of children ages 3.5 to 5 years who have or are suspected of having ADHD.
 This program, Understanding and Managing ADHD in Preschoolers, consists of eight weekly sessions that focus on teaching parents behavioral management strategies they can use at home, in day care, at preschool, or in the kindergarten classroom, and out in public to improve the functioning of preschool-aged children who have or are suspected of having ADHD.

 Children do not attend these parenting groups.
 Instead, parents work with their child at home to apply the strategies they learn to address their child’s difficulties.
 In addition, parents learn how to work with their child’s day care provider or preschool/kindergarten teacher to deal with problems the child may have in those settings.